GatlenCulp/homebrew-mopman/CONTRIBUTING.md

 Brew has a light policy to not allow you to use the internet during the installation process, which is a problem for pip installing the packages necessary for Vivaria.
 Luckily, Brew has a decent interface for managing Python packages and setting up a virtual environment.
 More information can be found here: [https://docs.brew.sh/Python-for-Formula-Authors](https://docs.brew.sh/Python-for-Formula-Authors).

 Python packages are added as [resources](https://rubydoc.brew.sh/Formula#resource-class_method) within the formula, linking directly to their `.tar.gz` package.
-Luckily, you don't need to track down all the needed packages by hand and can instead add them directly to your formula from the [`vivaria/cli/pyproject.toml`](https://github.com/GatlenCulp/vivaria/tree/main/cli) with `brew update-python-resources vivaria`.
+Luckily, you don't need to track down all the needed packages by hand and can instead add them directly to your formula from the [`mopman/pyproject.toml`](https://github.com/GatlenCulp/vivaria/tree/main/cli) with `brew update-python-resources mopman`.

 ```ruby
 class Vivaria < Formula